GILBOA LAB

 Zorry Belchev Policy Analyst, Community Care Support Services, Ministry of Health, Government of British Columbia

-Tali Atir Lecturer at Emek Yezreel College and clinical psychologist at Tamuz Institute, Haifa
+Tali Atir Senior Lecturer at Emek Yezreel College and clinical psychologist at Tamuz Institute, Haifa

 Shani Waidergoren Clinical Neuropsychologist, private practice